jcwons/jcwons.github.io/readme.md

   <img src="/files/img/average_wait_location_top.png" alt="Image Description" width="300" height="290" style="float:left; margin-right:10px;">
    <strong> Objective: </strong> Use the NYC taxi trip data to maximise the revenue for a taxi company operating in NYC. <br>
   <strong> Results: </strong> By minimising the wait time of drivers through smart routing after the dropoff, the revenue per driver can be increased leading to a revenue increase of 20% for the company.<br>
  <strong>Techniques:</strong> Using the extremely large data set with timestamps and geospatial data, I identified busy areas via clustering and engineered the most important feature of wait time.
-The fare is predicted using XGBoost. [ Click here to learn more.](https://jcwons.github.io/github-blogs/2023/11/15/NYC-Taxi-Insights-Unraveling-Patterns-and-Optimization-Strategies.html)
+The fare is predicted using XGBoost. <a href="https://jcwons.github.io/github-blogs/2023/11/15/NYC-Taxi-Insights-Unraveling-Patterns-and-Optimization-Strategies.html">Click here to learn more</a>.
 </p>